jgadelugo/holberton-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 15 - blog on ls *c
 Task 16 - blog on Symbolic Link vs Hard Link
-Adv Task 17 - Script that encodes and decodes text using the rot13 encryption
+Adv Task 17 - Script that encodes and decodes text using the rot13 encryption Adv Task 18 - print every other line from the input, starting with the first line Adv Task 19 - add the numbers stored in the environment variables